ESCOMP/CTSM/doc/source/tech_note/Ecosystem/CLM50_Tech_Note_Ecosystem.rst

 factors, population density, gross domestic production, peat area fraction, and peak month of agricultural burning.
 Optional surface data include crop irrigation and managed crops.
-All fields are aggregated to the model’s grid from high-resolution input datasets ( :numref:`Table Surface data required for CLM and their base spatial resolution`) that are obtained from a variety of sources described below.
+All fields are aggregated to the model's grid from high-resolution input datasets ( :numref:`Table Surface data required for CLM and their base spatial resolution`) that are obtained from a variety of sources described below.